gcazaciuc/redux-fractal/README.md

 ### Adding the `local` HOC to components maintaining UI state
 Decorate the components that hold ui state( transient state, scoped to that very specific component ) with the 'local' higher order component and provide a mandatory, globally unique key for your component and a `createStore` method.

-The key can be generated based on props or a static string but it must be unique and be stable between re-renders.
-Basically it should follow exactly the same rules as the React component 'key' but be globally unique.
+The key can be generated based on props or a static string but it must bestable between re-renders.
+Basically it should follow exactly the same rules as the React component 'key'.
+In general it should be unique among components, unless you want multiple components to use the same store.
 ```js
     import { local } from 'redux-fractal';
     import { createStore } from 'redux';